97 results found

 Samaranayake C, Niglas M, Kempny A, et al., 2022, Acute beat blockade improves right ventricular diastolic filling in pulmonary arterial hypertension: a rodent CMR and clinical human pressure-volume study, Publisher: EUROPEAN RESPIRATORY SOC JOURNALS LTD, ISSN: 0903-1936

 Liu J, Yang P, Tian H, et al., 2022, Right ventricle remodeling in chronic thromboembolic pulmonary hypertension, JOURNAL OF TRANSLATIONAL INTERNAL MEDICINE, Vol: 10, Pages: 125-133, ISSN: 2450-131X

-Liang O, Jeong E, Pereira M, et al., 2022, RUNX1 Is Required for the Development of Pulmonary Arterial Hypertension, Publisher: AMER THORACIC SOC, ISSN: 1073-449X
+Liang O, Jeong E, Pereira M, et al., 2022, RUNX1 Is Required for the Development of Pulmonary Arterial Hypertension, International Conference of the American-Thoracic-Society, Publisher: AMER THORACIC SOC, ISSN: 1073-449X

 Howard LSGE, He J, Watson GMJ, et al., 2022, Supplementation with Iron in Pulmonary Arterial Hypertension: Two Randomized Crossover Trials (vol 18, pg 981, 2021), ANNALS OF THE AMERICAN THORACIC SOCIETY, Vol: 19, Pages: 703-703, ISSN: 1546-3222